 LOCATION: 1250 Ocean Dr, Miami Beach, FL 33139

 On the same street is the location of the infamous hotel where Tony’s drug deal goes bad and one of his crew is killed with a chainsaw.
-The building has since been remodeled and is now a pharmacy.
+The building has since been remodeled and is now a drug store.
 However, the facade out front, as well as the staircase, remain in tact.
-There is a sign at the building noting it as the location from the film.

 LOCATION: 728 Ocean Dr, Miami Beach, FL 33139